 Many people think that rehab is just for individuals addicted to hard drugs.
-However, rehab and similar intensive outpatient programs can be extremely helpful for those looking to overcome their dependence on alcohol.
+However, rehab and similar intensive outpatient alcohol abuse treatment programs can be extremely helpful for those looking to overcome their dependence on alcohol.
 It is also a safer environment for withdrawal and detox.

 The fact that alcohol withdrawal was linked to Nelsan Ellis’s death shows that the actor is simply gone too soon.
 Thankfully, with professional help and medical detox, alcohol withdrawal does not have to be life-threatening.